-Pedagogy majors must present a sixty (60) minute recital, a forty-five (45) to sixty (60) minute lecture recital, or a thesis based on a pedagogical topic.
+Pedagogy majors must present a Final Project, a forty-five (45) to sixty (60) minute lecture recital or a thesis based on a pedagogical topic.
 The selection of an appropriate final project will be made in collaboration with the applied area teacher and program advisor.

 - An essay of 300-500 words on your professional goals

 - TOEFL or IELTS: Students whose first language is not English may be required to take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) and submit official scores as part of the application process.
 See additional information below regarding test scores.

 In addition, applicants to the School of Music graduate program in pedagogy must fulfill the following requirements prior to enrollment: